Forms & Documents

 Critical and Creative Thinking Across the Disciplines Skills

-Creative Thinking (draft): Combine or synthesize existing ideas, images, or expertise in original ways.
-Think, react, and work in imaginative ways; engaging in innovation, divergent thinking, and risk taking.
+Creative Thinking: Combine or synthesize existing ideas, images, or expertise in original ways; think, react, and work in imaginative ways; engage in innovation, divergent thinking, and risk taking.

-Critical Thinking (draft): Develop and practice the mental habit of comprehensively exploring ideas, artifacts, and evidence before formulating an opinion or conclusion, as well as allowing previously held opinions or conclusions to be adjusted with the introduction of new information.
+Critical Thinking: Develop and practice the mental habit of comprehensively exploring ideas, artifacts, and evidence before formulating an opinion or conclusion, as well as allowing previously held opinions or conclusions to be adjusted with the introduction of new information.

-Digital Literacy (draft): Effectively use information and communication technologies to explore ideas, solve problems, and find, evaluate, create, and communicate information in ways that require both cognitive and technical skills.
+Digital Literacy: Effectively use information and communication technologies to explore ideas, solve problems, and find, evaluate, create, and communicate information in ways that require both cognitive and technical skills.